 Instructions

-- Divide the cooked noodles into serving bowls.
+3. Cook the ramen noodles and divide into serving bowls.
 Ladle the hot broth over the noodles.

 Nutrition